BerliozFramework/BerliozDocs/advanced/commands.md

 # Commands

-You can create some commands to call your functions or services.
+You can create some commands to call your functions or services to automated some jobs in crontab for example.

 ## Create a command